okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 ## Create a REST API

-Create a new application with a simple API endpoint to add authorization to.
+Create an application with a simple API endpoint to add authorization to.

-### Create a new API project
+### Create an API project

 <StackSnippet snippet="createproject" />